zmqless/python-zeroless/README.rst

 Python API
 ----------

-In the ``zeroless`` module, two functions can be used to the define how zeroless' sockets are related (i.e. ``bind`` and ``connect``).
+In the ``zeroless`` module, two functions can be used to define how zeroless' sockets are related (i.e. ``bind`` and ``connect``).
 Both are able to create a *callable* and/or *iterable* socket, depending on the message passing pattern.